the-ethan-hunt/first-timers-guide/CONTRIBUTING.md

 - **Do not COPY any article from Wikipedia/encyclopedia/book/blog**.
 The content of an article easily determines whether you have written it by yourself or copied it.And this is not the aim of this project.
 - If an article is found to be copied, the maintainer will comment on it as 'copied'.
-- While writing the PR please follow the PR template guidelines
+- While writing the PR please follow the PR template guidelines.
 - The maintainer will review your PR in an span of 2 days. **Do not review other contributor's PR until said so by the maintainer himself**.